deco3500/Newsvid/readme.md

 ###Target users/audience：

-Because our mobile application provides much more concise and easily consumed news stories in the form of short videos, its network needs 4G to support its high performance in order to meet our aims, which demonstrates a growing number of potential customers..
-According to above figure, we can see that the number of 4G mobile subscribers worldwide in 2016 is 591 million users who can meet our mobile application requirement.
-In addition, there is an increasing trend which predicts that there will be about 1.8 billion users in 2020.
-On the other hand, we pay more attention to the newspaper digital audience, they are familiar with digital newspaper and they are more willing to accept our new idea to read news due to their reading behavior.
 Our target audience is simply anyone with a busy lifestyle that wants to find out about news quickly and effectively.
 This may not be ideal for older generations that are still interested in more traditional means of getting news, but having said that there is nothing that prevents anyone from using it as it is designed to be simple to use.

+Because our mobile application provides much more concise and easily consumed news stories in the form of short videos, its network needs 4G to support its high performance in order to meet our aims, which demonstrates a growing number of potential customers.
+The number of 4G mobile subscribers worldwide in 2016 is 591 million users who can meet our mobile application requirement.
+In addition, there is a trend which predicts about 1.8 billion users in 2020.[1]
+A vast majority of the current 4G users are from the younger generations, which largely overlaps with our main target audience outlined above.
 ##Team
 ###Team Member
 ####	Responsibility